Tomato Dirt Newsletter

 Take these steps to find out which tomatoes will thrive best where you live.

-• Understand your region’s vulnerabilities.
+- Understand your region’s

-• Understand disease resistant codesWhen a cultivar has been developed that is tested and confirmed to be resistant to a particular disease, it is given a designated letter (after its variety name) donating that disease.
+The first step is to find out which tomatoes are most successfully grown in your area.
+Ask local nursery owners, post a question on a local master gardener forum, or call your extension office to learn the names of favorite tomato varieties among local gardeners.
+While you’re at it, you can also ask them which varieties stay the healthiest and most disease-resistant in local gardens. - Understand disease resistant codesWhen a cultivar has been developed that is tested and confirmed to be resistant to a particular disease, it is given a designated letter (after its variety name) donating that disease.
 Multiple letters after a tomato variety name indicate that that type of tomato is resistant to more disease (all those indicated by the letters listed.)
 So the codes are a helpful tools in your hunt for best tomato varieties for your garden.

-• Understand and Use a Tomato Disease Resistance TableOnce you know what tomato diseases are especially prevalent in your area and how those diseases are notated, you’re ready to find out which tomato varieties are going to work for you.
+especially prevalent in your area and how those diseases are notated, you’re ready to find out which tomato varieties are going to work for you.
 Look in an information bank which lists tomato diseases and corresponding tomato varieties that are resistant to those diseases.

 Learn more about choosing best tomato varieties that will work best in your garden …